My 10 month old baby was doing fine and now all of a suddenly she doesn’t want to eat. She’ll cry while we feed her. Why?

-What To Do When 10-Month-Old Refuses To Eat
+What To Do When 10-Month-Old Baby Won’t Eat

 Most children go through episodes when they eat less or even refuse to eat much at all.
 It can be tricky to figure out why!
 It can be a tooth, illness coming, that she has decided that she wants to feed herself, or that she recently was ill.
 Some babies simply can’t stand sitting still to eat when they just learned to crawl or walk.